MARKETING

 – Trademark companies and their logos, names and content.

-In copyright law, trademarked material is intellectual property that helps distinguish one brand from another.
+Put simply, trademarked material is intellectual property that helps distinguish one brand from another.
 This could be anything from a company name, logo, symbol, or slogan.

 Most things that are trademarked have that symbol.
 Does that mean anything without trademark or copyright symbols is fair game for you to use?
 Absolutely not!